What is the story behind Lisbon’s Rua Augusta Arch? Did you know that you can go to the top?

 If you have a bit more time, try How to spend 48 hours in Lisbon — a 48-hour itinerary

-Thank you for reading this article.
+Thank you for reading about the Rua Augusta Arch.
 I am not associated with any of the businesses mentioned on this page.